 - Increased participation in competitive sport

-This school year we have bought into sports partnerships with Multi Sports Pro and Hurricane Sports, who have continued to provide good quality coaching and professional development for staff.
-Throughout the year, children across the school have had a variety of access to specialist sports coaching which has had a positive impact and continued to improve pupils’ perception of and enjoyment for P.E.
+This school year we have again bought into sports partnerships with Premier Education and Lincs Inspire, who have continued to provide high quality PE lessons, coaching and professional development for staff.
+Throughout the year, pupils across the school have had a variety of access to specialist sports coaching which has had a positive impact and continued to improve pupils’ perception of and enjoyment for P.E.

-The outcomes have been positive: every child in school has been taught by a specialist coach each term, with a wide range of sports being covered; staff’s confidence in the delivery of P.E has been enhanced, and children have been involved in a wider range of competitive sport.
+The outcomes have been positive: every pupil from Year 1 to Year 6 in school has been taught by a specialist coach each term, with a wide range of sports being covered; staff’s confidence in the delivery of P.E has been enhanced, and pupils have been involved in a wider range of competitive sport.

 A greater emphasis has been placed on intra sports competition.
 At the end of every half term, an intra sports competition is held between each year group in school, with year groups competing for a trophy.
 This is also incorporated into the units of work led by outside providers and has really encouraged and motivated healthy competition.
 The competitions have also highlighted the quality of sportsmanship values which are modelled by all.
 A display has been developed to promote sporting success both within and outside the school environment.

 Opportunities for pupils to take part in inter-school competitions have developed further, with more links being made for the next academic year and more after-school clubs have been provided.
-Clubs have included: Boccia, Dodgeball, Hockey, Cricket and Athletics.
+Pupils across the school have attended cricket and football competitions.

 - To develop curriculum planning and ensure that it is fit for purpose.